Symphony No. 7 (Arnold)

 The score was largely written at Sir William Walton's home La Mortella on Ischia.
 Each movement is a portrait of one of his three children, to whom the work is dedicated.
 The work was commissioned by the New Philharmonia Orchestra.

 It was premiered by the composer on 5 May 1974 with the New Philharmonia Orchestra at the Royal Festival Hall.

-As of 2016, the manuscript is on deposit on the library of Eton College, having been discovered by Arnold's daughter for sale on eBay.
+As of 2016, the manuscript is on deposit in the library of Eton College, having been discovered by Arnold's daughter for sale on eBay.

 Instrumentation

 The symphony is scored for 2 flutes, piccolo, 2 oboes, 2 clarinets, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, bass drum, snare drum, tam-tam, cymbals (crash and suspended), wood block, whip, 2 cowbells, conga, bongos, 2 timbales, tubular bells, tenor drum, harp and strings.